 More than 50 vulnerable Syrians were present at the lunch event, each carrying the burden of a devastating experience in their heart.

 “I want to thank you for sponsoring this lunch,” said an elderly Syrian-Armenian lady from Aleppo to Alis.
-“One of my sons was killed in Aleppo in 2014, while my other children have migrated to Canada and the US… I don’t want to leave Armenia because the Syrian community formed around Aleppo-NGO is all I have left, and events such as these are uplifting.”
+“One of my sons was killed in Aleppo in 2014, while my other children have migrated to Canada and the US… I don’t want to leave Armenia because the Syrian community formed around Aleppo-NGO is all I am left with, and events such as these are uplifting.”

 After hearing about the story of recently orphaned three children, who were present at the lunch, Ms. Alis and her mother Mrs. Maral Darakjian decided to donate money to the oldest son to help him fix the bicycle he used to work as a delivery man and to support his family.